unitycatalog/unitycatalog/clients/python/README.md

 guidance within the distributed package's PyPI README.md, ensure that you make updates to:

-1. The `pyproject.toml` file located at: `unitycatalog/clients/python/build/pyproject.toml`.
-If you are releasing a new version of the SDK, ensure that the `version` field is updated properly to the appropriate version of Unity Catalog's release.
+1. The [pyproject.toml](build/pyproject.toml) file.
+If you are releasing a new version of the SDK, the `version` field is updated properly to the appropriate version of Unity Catalog's release when generating the distributable package code (it will match the release version specified within the [version.sbt](../../version.sbt) file).
-2. The `setup.py` file location at: `unitycatalog/client/python/build/setup.py`.
-This file **must** be updated with a new version specifier when releasing a new version of the `unitycatalog-client` package so that local script-based installations of the source code will reflect the correct version.
+2. The `setup.py` file.
+This file's version is updated automatically during the build process with the version specified in the [version.sbt](../../version.sbt).
-3. The `README.md` file located at: `unitycatalog/clients/python/build/README.md`.
+3. The [README.md](build/README.md) file.
 This file is not updated with releases, but is the source of the landing page at [PyPI](https://pypi.org/project/unitycatalog-client/).

 ### Build definition updates

-To modify the packaging definition, ensure that changes are made to `unitycatalog/client/python/build/pyproject.toml` and **not to the generated `pyproject.toml`** that is created when running the sbt build command.
+To modify the packaging definition, ensure that changes are made to [the pyproject file](build/pyproject.toml) and [the setup.py file](build/setup.py).
 If making changes to this file other than simple version updates, ensure that the namespace package behavior still functions by installing `unitycatalog-ai` in the same python environment and that the results of running the following code shows **both** the `unitycatalog-client` **and** the `unitycatalog-ai` namespaces listed in the result.

 ```python
 import unitycatalog